telenkor/light-pollution-map-osmand/README.md

 4. Everything is ready.
    <br />
    It will be displayed on top of the main map.
-   Using the blue slider at the bottom of the screen we can adjust the transparency of the Light-pollution-2024 map layer:
+   Using the blue slider at the bottom of the screen we can adjust the transparency of the Light pollution Map layer:

    ![Screenshot_20250425-215210_OsmAnd+_slider](https://github.com/user-attachments/assets/a4e9125f-198b-43bc-a816-77c8022af63c)